 - Northern Lights, the government program that deals with Relevant threats identified by The Machine, and is ruthless in suppressing all knowledge of The Machine.
 It often acts through personnel from other government agencies, including figures from Reese's time with the CIA.

 - Leon Tao, an accountant with a penchant for getting into trouble.

 - Bear, a trained military dog.

 - Sameen Shaw (Sarah Shahi), a Distaff Counterpart to Reese; initially a Northern Lights operative, until her own number turns up on Finch and Reese's radar.

-- Decima Technologies, a shadowy private intelligence organization based in China which tries to control The Machine, and, when that failed, brought into being a rival AI called Samaritan.
+- Decima Technologies, a shadowy private intelligence organization based in China which tries to control The Machine, and later attempts to bring their own supercomputer, Samaritan, to life.

 - Vigilance, a group of people opposed to the lack of personal privacy caused by government and corporate data mining actions, who became radical enough to start killing the people they considered the most egregious offenders.

-- The Brotherhood, a street gang that is taking over the drug trade in New York, in the wake of the destruction of HR and the neutralisation of the Russians in Season 3.
+- The Brotherhood, a tech-savvy street gang that moves to take over the drug trade in New York.

 Please contribute to the character and recap pages.